KDE/digikam-doc/left_sidebar/albums_view.rst

     - The Album **Category**: This is a way of grouping your Albums together by a common label.
 The Category you set will be used to order your albums when you select **By Category** from the drop down box in the tool bar or using :menuselection:`View --> Sort Albums --> By Category`.
 If you want to add and delete Category labels, choose from the menu entry :menuselection:`Settings --> Configure digiKam... --> Views page --> Categories tab`.

     - The **Caption** for the Album: Usually a short description of the content, but of course you are free to abuse it in any conceivable way.
-But beware: this will be shown in the banner at the top of the main Image Window ;-)
+But beware: this caption will be shown in the banner at the top of the main Image Window ;-)

     - The Album **Date**: This will be used when you order your Albums by date using :menuselection:`View --> Sort Albums --> By Date`.